getdish/dish/services/hasura/README.md

 ## Developing

 ### Quickstart
-If you don't want or have Postgres, Postgis and Hasura on your machine The simplest way to install and run them is with `docker-compose up` in this folder.
+If you don't want or have Postgres, Postgis and Hasura on your machine, the simplest way to install and run them is with `docker-compose up` in this folder.
 Here are the Docker Compose installation instructions: https://docs.docker.com/compose/install/